oktadev/okta-blog/_source/_posts/2019-12-19-multi-factor-authentication-sucks.md

 Luckily, however, there's a foolproof way to get the benefits of MFA without needing to annoy and frustrate your users.

-Say hello to **Adaptive Multi-Factor Authentication (aMFA)**.
+Say hello to **aMFA**.

 ### What is Adaptive Multi-Factor Authentication?

-aMFA is essentially a "smarter" version of MFA that only prompts users for factor verification if something suspicious happens.
+Adaptive multi-factor authentication or aMFA is essentially a "smarter" version of MFA that only prompts users for factor verification if something suspicious happens.
 It gets you all the benefits of MFA without most of the annoyance.

 The idea of aMFA is built on top of the concept of machine learning: using software to detect abnormalities in patterns.